Gurdwara Baba Bakala Sahib: History

 Eager to carry out his promise as soon as possible, Makhan Shah then reached Bakala but was shocked to see many people pretending to be the true Guru.
 He then came up with a plan to donate 2 dinars to each of the self-proclaimed Gurus, as he knew that the true Guru would demand the full amount that he had promised.
 None of the imposters demanded the full amount and so Makhan Shah was unable to find the Guru.
 He then asked around and he heard of a solitarian in the area, who was called Tegh Bahadur Ji, and was the son of Guru Hargobind Sahib Ji.

 Upon placing 2 dinars before this man, the man replied "God bless you, my man, however why only two Dinars after pledging five hundred?
 The Guru is never in need of any thing but a Sikh is expected to keep his pledge to the Guru".
 Lubana thus discovered the true Guru and told him that he would reveal his identity to the World, however the Guru discouraged Lubana to do so as he was hoping to meditate in solitude for longer.
 Makhan Shah took this as a challenge and climbed the rooftop and shouted that he had found the true Guru.
 Up until they were found, Guru Tegh Bahadur meditated in solitude for 26 years, 9 months and 13 days, however they were not a recluse and they still attended to family affairs and he also visited the 8th Guru in Delhi whilst he was there.

+Artwork

+The Sikh shrines of the Baba Bakala complex contain many frescoes.
+Many of these frescoes are in a dilapidated condition and require conservation efforts.
+A portion of the frescoes have been destroyed or hidden by being replaced or covered with ceramic tiles under the guise of Kar Seva renovations, much to the dismay of a section of the Sikh public who are heritage-conscious.